JJ/hoborg/text/text.md

 this one was tan.

-I didn't have the time to stay around to watch it any more because the Guy the circus manager grabbed me again and had me doing Chinese, putting things in cabins, covering the carriages with tarpaulins and hauling supplies belowdecks.
+I didn't have the time to stay around to watch it any more because the Boris the circus manager grabbed me again and had me doing Chinese, putting things in cabins, covering the carriages with tarpaulins and hauling supplies belowdecks.
 Which is a nice word that somebody shouted while we were doing there and means in the basement of the ship.